Ken Griffey Jr.

 A member of the Baseball Hall of Fame and a thirteen-time All-Star, Griffey is one of the most prolific home run hitters in baseball history; his 630 home runs rank as the seventh-most in MLB history.
 Griffey was also an exceptional defender and won ten Gold Glove Awards in center field.
 He is tied for the most consecutive games with a home run (eight, with Don Mattingly and Dale Long).
 Griffey signed lucrative deals with Nike and Nintendo; his popularity reflected well upon MLB, and some credit him with helping restore its image after the 1994 labor dispute.
 Griffey is one of only 31 players in baseball history to have appeared in major league games in four different calendar decades.

 Griffey joined the Mariner's front office as a special consultant after his playing career.
 He is in the Mariners' Hall of Fame and the Reds Hall of Fame.
 On January 6, 2016, Griffey was elected to the Baseball Hall of Fame, receiving 99.32 percent of the vote.
 Griffey is one of three Baseball Hall of Fame inductees chosen first overall in an MLB draft.
 To coincide with his Hall of Fame election, the Mariners announced on January 8, 2016, that they would retire his jersey number 24.
-The retirement took effect with the start of the 2016 MLB season, with the formal ceremony before the Mariners' August 6, 2016, game.
-The jersey retirement includes the number 24 also being taken out of circulation by all the Mariner's minor league affiliates.
+The retirement took effect at the start of the 2016 MLB season, with the formal ceremony before the Mariners' August 6, 2016 game.
+The jersey retirement includes the number 24, also being taken out of circulation by all the Mariner's minor league affiliates.

 On July 29, 2021, Griffey was elected to the Baseball Hall of Fame's Board of Directors.
 As of 2021, Griffey was a senior adviser to MLB Commissioner Rob Manfred.
 Griffey is the father of former football player Trey Griffey.